animeshinvinci/NMS.js/tools/SNMP/lib/README.md

 =======
 The mib.js library contains classes for easy access to all the information in the MIB file, including OIDs, type data and descriptions.
-It stores the JSON formated data in  in memory to allow quick access and lookup.
+It stores the JSON formatted data in  in memory to allow quick access and lookup.